kisaragi2342/kisaragi2342/README.md

 ## ✨ Fun Facts

-- 🌌 I once made a VR sushi conveyor belt for a game jam.
+- 🌌 I'm a cosplayer!　@satuki_2342
-- 💻 I use GitHub Desktop every day for Unity scene/version management.
-- 🚪 Favorite mechanic: force-based locomotion in VR.
-- 🦄 Planning a public itch.io page to share my VR demos soon!
+- 💡 I'm passionate about the future of XR × AI.
+- 🚪 I love turning concepts into prototypes using Unity and GitHub.